-For example, Coinbase – is a digital wallet with a ledger that looks like a USB stick.
+For example, Coinbase - is a digital wallet with a ledger resembling a USB stick.

 Now, you might think - How does a crypto wallet work?

 Simple.
 Foremost, a crypto wallet never stores your crypto assets written on a blockchain.
-What it does .” eep your private keys [say, passwords] to help you access your crypto assets.
-It’s like the working principle of bitcoins, NFTs, etc. Such private keys in your digital wallet authenticate your ownership of a crypto asset.
+What it does .” keep your private keys [say, passwords] to help you access your crypto assets.
+It’s like the working principle of bitcoins, NFTs, etc. Such private keys in your digital wallet authenticate your crypto asset ownership.